expressjs/express/docs/guide.md

     res.attachment(file);
     res.sendfile(file);

-An optional callback may be supplied as either the second or third argument, which is passed to _res.sendfile()_:
+An optional callback may be supplied as either the second or third argument, which is passed to _res.sendfile()_.
+Within this callback you may still respond, as the header has not been sent.

     res.download(path, 'expenses.doc', function(err){
       // handle
+    });

+An optional second callback, _callback2_ may be given to allow you to act on connection related errors, however you should not attempt to respond.

+    res.download(path, function(err){
+      // error or finished
+    }, function(err){
+      // connection related error
     });

 ### res.send(body|status[, headers|status[, status]])